scalair/tethys/README.md

   - `password` : specify the password for basic_auth to request the endpoint.
   - `kubernetes_hosted`: specify if the prometheus endpoint is hosted on Kubernetes.
 If `true`, then it will also retrieve metrics data and create dashboards for this Kubernetes cluster.
 - `products`: a list of products the client has.
 It means the specified federated prometheus actually has metrics data for these products.
 For now, it only allows `node`, `kubernetes`, and `elasticsearch`.
+- `prometheus_rules`: a list of custom prometheus rules to create for this client.
+Please note to use `!unsafe` keyword as prefix for every string that uses dollar sign `$` to avoid templating.
+By default, `prometheus_rules` is empty and standard rules will be applied for each defined `products`.

 _Example usage:_